-* Tickle baby’s lips with your nipple until he/she opens their mouth wide, then quickly push his body towards you and latch on.
+* Tickle baby’s lips with your nipple until he/she opens their mouth wide, then quickly push your baby's body towards you and latch on.

 * Baby should have all of the nipple and most of the lower areola in their

 mouth.
-Your nipple should be quite far back in baby's mouth.
+Your nipple should be quite far back in your baby's mouth.
 If the latch

 feels uncomfortable or painful, you can break the seal by placing your